UCL/rsd-engineeringcourse/session03/intro.md

 Flocking
 --------

-> The aggregate motion of a flock of birds, a herd of land animals, or a school of fish is a beautiful and familiar part of the natural world.
-But this type of complex motion is rarely seen in computer animation.
-This paper explores an approach based on simulation as an alternative to scripting the paths of each bird individually.
-The simulated flock is an elaboration of a particle system, with the simulated birds being the particles.
+> The aggregate motion of a flock of birds, a herd of land animals, or a school of fish is a beautiful and familiar part of the natural world...
 The aggregate motion of the simulated flock is created by a distributed behavioral model much like that at work in a natural flock; the birds choose their own course.
-Each simulated bird is implemented as an independent actor that navigates according to its local perception of the dynamic environment, the laws of simulated physics that rule its motion, and a set of behaviors programmed into it by the "animator."
+Each simulated bird is implemented as an independent actor that navigates according to its local perception of the dynamic environment, the laws of simulated physics that rule its motion, and a set of behaviors programmed into it...
 The aggregate motion of the simulated flock is the result of the dense interaction of the relatively simple behaviors of the individual simulated birds.

 -- Craig W. Reynolds, "Flocks, Herds, and Schools: A Distributed Behavioral Model", *Computer Graphics* **21** _4_ 1987, pp 25-34
 See the [original paper](http://www.cs.toronto.edu/~dt/siggraph97-course/cwr87/)